The supercooled Stefan problem with transport noise: weak solutions and blow-up

 \section{Main results}

-In order to show that we have solutions in $\mathfrak{D}(s_0,v_0)$, we must first enforce that the initial profile $v_0$ is stable under an infinitesimal external heat transfer in the sense of Section \ref{sect:cascades}.
+As above, we stress that this section is concerned with initial temperature profiles $v_0\leq0$ (a.e.), since the equilibrium freezing temperature is set to $v_f=0$.
+Next, we can observe that, in order to have solutions in $\mathfrak{D}(v_0,s_0)$, we must enforce that $v_0$ is stable under an infinitesimal external heat transfer in the sense of Section \ref{sect:cascades}.
 Taking $s(0-):=s_0$ and $v(0-,\cdot):=v_0$ in the definition of $ s(0;\varepsilon)$, it follows from \eqref{eq:min_jump} that what we need is